scjx123/tp/docs/UserGuide.md

    ```
     ____________________________________________________________
-    Here is your existing CAP: 4.00
+        Calculate cap on specified modules:
+        You did not specify modules, looking for graded modules in your taken modules...
+        CG2027: null
+        CS2113: null
+        EE2028: A+
+        GER1000: A
+        MA1513: B
+        CAP = 4.7
     ____________________________________________________________
    ```
 Example of usage (when there are modules in the target):

-`cap CS2113 A CS1010 B`
+`cap CS2113 A CS1010 A-`

 Expected outcome:

    ```
     ____________________________________________________________
-    Here is your existing CAP: 4.25
+        Calculate cap on specified modules:
+        This module is completed and you cannot modify it again: [COMPLETED]CG1112
+        Module: CS2113: (hypothetical)A
+        CAP = 5
     ____________________________________________________________
    ```